 Making Plans

-Moving from Washington to Tennessee last year I was really looking forward to the Mid-south’s long seasons of sunshine and dry weather.
+Moving from Washington to Tennessee last year I found myself looking forward to the Mid-south’s long summer season of sunshine and dry weather.
 I imagined laid-back meals cooked on our outdoor grill and eaten on the patio.
 I sifted through pictures of unique patios and pretty outdoor settings and pinned them to my boards on Pinterest.

-Once the moving truck pulled away and we began to settle into our new home most of our projects seemed to focus on that end.
-Our first project was designed to transform the existing yard, a narrow strip beside the house and the main driveway that was paved with a long sloping second driveway and concrete patio just off the back door.
-Instead, we drew up plans for a terraced garden, patio and outdoor cooking space.
-After the second driveway was removed and boundaries and bones of the yard were in place, we hired a landscaping specialist to construct the patios, install the garden and pave an area designated for a BBQ grill.
+Once the moving truck pulled away and we began to settle into our new home, most of our projects focused on that end.
+Our first project was transforming the existing yard, a narrow strip beside the house, and the concrete patio just off the back door.
+We drew up rough plans for a terraced garden, patio and outdoor cooking space.
+After some effort to establish the boundaries and bones of the project, we hired a landscaping specialist to construct the patios, install the garden and pave an area designated for a BBQ grill.

 Out With the Old

 If you are as in the dark as I was a short time ago, a Big Green Egg is a kamado-style ceramic charcoal cooker.
-It reaches high temperatures which can be effectively stabilized and maintained by adjusting several air-flow controls while using a relatively small amount of natural charcoal.
+It reaches high temperatures while using a relatively small amount of natural charcoal.
 With the use of some pricey accessories, most especially a ceramic plate setter but not forgetting the functional cast iron grate, it can be used as a brick oven as well as a grill.

 In With the New

-Honestly, I have never used our BBQ grill.
+Honestly, I was never one to use our BBQ grill.
 Prior to our move last year the general understanding at my house was that I do the indoor cooking and my husband takes care of the outdoor cooking.
-At times I have prepared Kebabs for picnic grilling or marinated meat to be cooked on the grill but I never do the actual outdoor cooking.
-As we looked for a new outdoor grill I attended to the process with only a mild interest and was frequently distracted by other items on display like outdoor furniture and gardening books.
+I sometimes prepare Kebabs for picnics or marinated meat to cook on the BBQ but I never do the actual outdoor cooking.
+As we looked for a new outdoor grill I came along for the ride but I was easily distracted.
+While my husband studied the grills I drifted toward the outdoor furniture and gardening books.

 Even from the bookshelf, however, I couldn’t help but overhear the change in tone when the men in the barbecue zone began to share tales about the Big Green Egg.
-Joy began to infuse their voices and the texture of legend began to frame their words.
-As I was drawn into the conversation I detected a twinkle in the eyes of other customers, grilling compatriots not paid salesmen, as they talked about methods of starting the charcoal, length of time they devoted to cooking a pork butt, or the latest gadget they used to light charcoal or time and check the internal temperature of what they put on the grill.
+Joy began to infuse their voices and the texture of legend framed their words.
+Drawn into the conversation I detected a twinkle in the eyes of these fans, grilling compatriots not paid salesmen, as they talked about methods of starting the charcoal, length of time they devoted to cooking a pork butt, or the latest gadget they used to light charcoal or time and check the internal temperature of what they put on the grill.

 Discovering the Passion

-As I pondered these claims over the next few weeks I have to admit that I was intrigued and far from disappointed when my husband suggested we buy a Big Green Egg rather than some infrared shiny aluminum gas grill.
+Pondering these claims over the next few weeks I must admit that I was far from disappointed when my husband suggested we buy a Big Green Egg.
+Compared to the infrared shiny aluminum gas grills he had found, the Big Green Egg seemed sturdy and yet adventurous.
 He told me he thought it was time to try something new.
-He suggested it might be fun for us to cook together in our newly renovated back yard garden and cultivate a few specialties beyond Grilled Salmon and Greek Feta Chicken.
+He suggested it might be fun for us to cook together in our newly renovated back yard garden.
+Maybe we could even cultivate a few specialties beyond Grilled Salmon and Greek Feta Chicken.
 I agreed.

-On a Wednesday The Egg was delivered.
-On Thursday we grilled chicken breasts and by Saturday morning took it up a notch and tested the brick oven theory.
+On a Wednesday The Egg arrived.
+On Thursday we grilled chicken breasts.
+Then, on Saturday morning, we took it up a notch and tested the brick oven theory.
 While still a little shaky in our skills to maintain a stable oven temperature (mostly due to an insuppressible desire to open the lid and see what is going on in there) we made a batch of our favorite Buttermilk Scones and put them on a baking stone in the Big Green Egg.

 Buttermilk Scones